popyue/HackTheBox/machine/Busqueda/Searchor_2.4.0_RCE_Python/Readme.md

+---
----- Disclaimer ----
+Disclaimer
+---

-The exploit code is clone from https://github.com/twisted007/Searchor_2.4.0_Python.
+- `The exploit code is clone from https://github.com/twisted007/Searchor_2.4.0_Python.`

-I used this exploit code only for solving HTB lab machine.
+- `I used this exploit code only for solving HTB lab machine.`

+---
---- Origin README CONTENT ----
+Origin README CONTENT
+---
 This is just a quick script to exploit webservers running the vulnerable version of Searchor.

 This script will accept a hostname, the attacker's IP address and the attacker's Port number.